-Although I started the 1:36 series in February 2008, it can trace its origins back much farther.
+Although I started the 1:36 series in February 2008, its origins go back much farther.

 Back in 2005, when I first started revising (and later completely redrawing) parts of the 1:55 series, the idea crossed my mind of introducing a new drawing size, done at a more easy-to-use scale.
 At a scale of 16.2 pixels per foot, the 1:55 series was awkward to work with and hard to explain to other artists.
 I thought of introducing a larger size, such as 20 or 24 pixels per foot, which would allow me to incorporate a higher level of detail.
 However, with a collection of about 2000 1:55 drawings, the idea of starting from scratch was daunting.
 Perhaps more importantly, I was not convinced that I could find adequate reference material to draw in a larger scale with sufficient accuracy.
-After the revised 1:55 drawings of 2005-2006 were positively received by site viewers, I put the idea of a larger series on the back burner.
+Although I did make a single larger-scale (1:28) GP40-3 drawing, the revised 1:55 drawings of 2005-2006 were positively received by site viewers, so I put the idea of a larger series on the back burner.

 However, a series of events in late 2007 and early 2008 sowed the seeds for a larger scale.
 In November 2007, I bought a new camera (Canon Digital Rebel XTi), which started an incredibly frenzy of roster and detail photography.
 There were also many high-resolution photos becoming available online.
 With high-resolution reference photos now in abundance, I was running into resolution barriers in 1:55, having to fudge small details that were now clearly visible in photos.

 In late February 2008, I received several requests within a period of only a few days that I couldn't provide: larger drawings, vector images or details that were too fine for 1:55.
-That spontaneously led to the beginning of a new series on February 22, and the completion of the first 1:36 drawing on February 23, 2008.
+That spontaneously led to the beginning of a new series on February 21, and the uploading of the first 1:36 drawings on February 25, 2008.

 Making the Drawings